ABC: Record-High 89.7% of US Construction Workers Are Not Union Members

-The construction industry added 10,000 jobs on net in November, according to an Associated Builders and Contractors analysis of data released today by the U.S. Bureau of Labor Statistics.
-On a year-over-year basis, industry employment has risen by 211,000 jobs, an increase of 2.6%.
-Nonresidential construction employment increased by 6,800 positions on net, with growth in 2 of the 3 subcategories.
-Nonresidential specialty trade added the most jobs on net, with employment in the category increasing by 7,000 positions.
-Heavy and civil engineering added 1,500 jobs, while nonresidential building lost 1,700 jobs last month.
-The construction unemployment rate rose to … Read more
+The construction industry added just 8,000 jobs on net in December, according to an Associated Builders and Contractors’ analysis of data released by the U.S. Bureau of Labor Statistics.
+On a year-over-year basis, industry employment has increased by 196,000 jobs, an increase of 2.4%.
+Nonresidential construction employment increased by 4,700 positions on net, with growth in all three subcategories.
+Nonresidential specialty trade added the most jobs, increasing by 3,900 positions.
+Heavy and civil engineering added 600 jobs, while nonresidential building added 200 jobs.
+The construction unemployment rate rose to 5.2% in December.
+Unemployment across all industries decreased from 4.2% in … Read more

 Filed under: Economic NewsTagged with: , ,

-National nonresidential construction spending decreased 0.4% in October, according to an Associated Builders and Contractors analysis of data published today by the U.S. Census Bureau.
-On a seasonally adjusted annualized basis, nonresidential spending totaled $1.228 trillion.
-Spending was down on a monthly basis in 11 of the 16 nonresidential subcategories.
-Private nonresidential spending decreased 0.3%, while public nonresidential construction spending was down 0.5% in October.
-“Total construction spending rose sharply in October, but that was entirely due to a sharp increase in residential activity,” said ABC Chief Economist Anirban Basu.
-“Nonresidential construction spending contracted for the month, and the declines … Read more
+National nonresidential construction spending declined .1% in November, according to an Associated Builders and Contractors’ analysis of data published by the U.S. Census Bureau.
+On a seasonally adjusted annualized basis, nonresidential spending totaled $1.234 trillion.
+On a year-over-year basis, nonresidential construction spending is up 2.8%, approximately flat in inflation-adjusted terms.
+Spending was down on a monthly basis in 8 of the 16 nonresidential subcategories.
+Private nonresidential spending was unchanged, while public nonresidential construction spending was down 0.2% in November.
+“Contractor confidence surged post-election,” said ABC Chief Economist Anirban Basu.
+“Many contractors expect a combination of deregulation and tax cuts to … Read more

 Filed under: Economic NewsTagged with: ,